Jeraldy/JeddyJs/README.md

 Jeddy.Init({ app: new Main() });
 ```
- - Now we have a counter variable, and two functions to increment and decrement it.

 #### Step 4: Updating our UI.
  - *index.js*
+  We have now added two buttons to increment and decrement our counter respectively.
 ```js
 import { Jeddy, StatefulWidget } from "jeddy";
 import Div from "jeddy/dom/Div";